bcgov/nr-auth-sync-app/README-dev.md

 * npm run test - Run unit tests
 * npm run prepack - Build and update CLI README

+## Getting Started

+First, checkout the code.
+Next run, npm i to install the npm packages.
+The Oclif CLI is not intended to be installed locally or uploaded to npm.
+The "run" scripts in /bin should be used to invoke the tool.
+These run the tool directly from the source.

 ## Build with Podman

 ```